Welcome! I

 Most recent papers are on the arXiv;

-Here is a list of former PhD students, a list of present PhDs & Postdocs and a recent photograph, courtesy of MFO.
+Here is a list of former PhD students and here a recent photograph, courtesy of MFO.

 Links for research admin and interested colleagues: